 This part of the McKean projects, begun in July 2017, continues to provide healthcare and disability services to marginalised and disadvantaged people in Thailand.
 In partnership with government health workers, project staff find and treat new cases of leprosy.
 This strengthens health services in the northern and western border-regions of Thailand.

 McKean projects in the last financial year had the following successes:

-- 32 new leprosy patients identified and provided with Multi-Drug Therapy (MDT).
+• 26 new leprosy patients identified and treated.

 • 380 medical workers trained in leprosy diagnosis and management.

 Thanks to you, refugees affected by leprosy and other disabilities were assisted to travel to Chiang Mai, where they were able to receive appropriate treatment.
 In addition, McKean arranged for Thai language classes, counselling services, housing, and community groups for refugees to share their experiences and make friends.
 Not only have the patients displayed incredible physical improvement, but they have also been able to settle in and establish a new life for themselves in Thailand thanks to McKean’s help.
 Your support of the McKean Rehabilitation Centre in 2017 enabled 129 refugees affected by leprosy or disability to be identified through case finding and receive rehabilitation services at a cost of 3,547 baht / AUD $138 per person.